directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 Next, you need a wearable with an API to consume the data.
 Of course, all other sensor data would work as long as we can access the data by a web request.
 Depending on your used sensors, the final Flow might look different.
 In our case, we used the Neebo tracker first and switched to Owlet.
 Both provide an API with some authentication set up in front.
 Unfortunately, there is no official documentation of the API so it was kind of reverse engineering the network traffic and digging through a couple of GitHub repositories.

 Last but not least, a basic understanding of Directus and RESTful APIs and web requests is helpful, but we'll provide as many details as possible to make it as easy as possible to follow, even if you're new to Directus (or APIs).

 ## Implementation
 ### Collections

-> [!TIP] What is a Collection
-> Collections are individual collections of items, similar to tables in a database.
-Changes to collections will alter the schema of the database.
-[Learn more about Collections](https://docs.directus.io/user-guide/overview/glossary#collections).

-First, let's point out which Collections we need to save the data later on.
-To make it simple, we start with only two Collections.
-From a data-structure point of view, this might not be the best solution, but as Directus is very flexible, we can optimize the structure later on if needed.
 #### The data storage collection
 As we want to track sensor data over time, we will frequently pull the data with some details from the external API.
 Create a collection called `sensor_data` with a auto-generated UUID as an ID.
 Allow Directus to create `sort`, `status`, and `date_created` fields as well.
 For each element of the data provided by the sensor, we want to save these values.
 Depending on the used sensor, you may come up with a different set of fields.
 In our case we've created the following important additional fields: